Showing posts with label Work & Events. Show all posts

 But I also couldn't shake off this feeling that God was waiting for me.
 Waiting for me to do what???
 And so with not much to do except to be a wife and mommy, I carried out the drudgery of cooking, cleaning, doing laundry, etc etc ad infinitum.
 "This is it.
 This is my life.
 Forever."

-I wasn't unhappy and I didn't hate my life, but I was also looking outwards, looking at the greener grass of other women's gardens and wondering why mine was so dull.
+I wasn't unhappy, and I didn't hate my life, but I was also looking outwards, looking at the greener grass of other women's gardens and wondering why mine was so dull.
 I didn't envy them.
 It was more like, "I know I can be more than this."
 It was very unhealthy.

 Also, I just need to say this: Shunning #mompegs on social media was a relief, like unbuttoning your jeans when you're full.
-Yes, my life was full but all that social media watching made me feel ill.
-But with no looking at others, I appreciated what I had because I couldn't compare myself to anyone else.
+Yes, my life was full, but all that social media watching made me feel ill.
+But without looking at others, I appreciated what I had because I couldn't compare myself to anyone else.
 For the first time in a long while, I didn't think I was left behind.
 I didn't think, "I'm not good enough.
 I'm not doing enough!"
-I was just me and I appreciated me!
+I was just me, and I appreciated me!
 And I finally accepted that being "just" a wife and mommy was my biggest and most important job and role.
 If I can't appreciate that, why would God give me any more jobs and roles???

 And right after that, after finally humbling myself and accepting His will, God said, "She's ready!!!"